pank0509/Treebo-assignment/Readme.md

 - npm install

 Run the application in development mode :
-- npm start //open http://localhost:3000 to view it in the browser
+- npm run start

+Every component is functional component.

+It is configured with latest React and React-dom dependency.

+I Have Used Hooks in it.